mihacooper/luacc/README.md

 # LuaCC - Lua Code Combiner

 LuaCC is a command line tool that allows you combine multiple Lua files into single one without any changes of your source code.
+It's available on [luarocks](https://luarocks.org/modules/mihacooper/luacc).

 ## How it works?